Ev3nS/Infosec/_posts/2014-3-3-Hello-World.md

 title: Hackthebox - Archetype Walkthrough
 published: true
 ---
-This one was a classic, the room revolves around a misconfiguration in mssql that allows the user to enable_xp_cmdshell which enables a way to achieve remote code execution on the machinethrough xp_cmdshell.
+This one was a classic, the room revolves around a misconfiguration in mssql that allows the user to enable_xp_cmdshell which opens a path to achieve remote code execution on the machine via xp_cmdshell.

 ## Information Gathering